 Step 1 - Plating and Growing the Bacteria

 Specimens from a suspected infected site are sent by a physician to EIRMC’s microbiology department.
-The microbiologis’s job is to grow bacteria from the specimen to identify its type.
+The microbiologist’s job is to grow bacteria from the specimen to identify its type.
 Specimens are plated onto specialized agar plates, each containing different nutrients to support growth of different types of bacteria.
 The plates are incubated for 18-24 hours.

 Step 2 - Identifying the Bacteria:

-Once colonies have grown, Microbiologist places the unidentified bacteria on a metal plate with targets etched into it.
+Once colonies have grown, the Microbiologist places the unidentified bacteria on a metal plate with targets etched into it.
 Once dried, a solution containing crystallized molecules (called “matrix”) is added to the bacteria on the targets.
 As matrix dries, it binds specifically to the proteins in the bacteria.

 The plate is then placed in the loading platform of the MALDI-TOF, and a laser is lined up on the targets.